-There are various ways you can make money from your blog, below are the three main ways I currently earning an income online.
+There are various ways you can make money from your blog, below are the two main ways I currently earning an income online.

-I have set up a free account with Teachable where I create and sell online course.
-I even have a free course which you can take to simplify you life in seven days!
+Online courses: I have set up a free account with Teachable where I create and sell online course.
 With my courses I also offer a 30-day money back guarantee as it believe in my products and I want my audience to know that they can invest on my courses risk free!

 Blogging is not a get rich quick thing

 Please note that blogging is not a get rich quick thing, as some bloggers income reports make it out to be.
 It’s taken me two and a half years to quit my full time job and to pursue blogging, however that is alongside a part time job.